-The Pillar Two GloBE rules will have the status of a common approach.
-As such, members of the Inclusive Framework (IF) are not required to adopt them (ie they are not compulsory), but, if they do, they will implement and administer the rules in a way that is consistent with the outcomes provided for under Pillar Two.
+The July 2021 OECD Statement on a Two-Pillar Solution provided that the Pillar Two GloBE rules have the status of a ‘common approach’.
+This means that members of the Inclusive Framework (IF) are not required to adopt them (ie they are not compulsory), but, if they do, they need to implement and administer them in a way that is consistent with the outcomes provided for under Pillar Two.

-Members of the IF are required to accept the application of the GloBE rules applied by other members, including agreement on the rule order and the application of any agreed safe harbors.
+In addition, members of the IF are required to accept the application of the GloBE rules applied by other members, including (crucially) agreement on the rule order and the application of any agreed safe harbors.

-The STTR, as a treaty-based rule, can only be implemented through bilateral negotiations and amendments to individual treaties or as part of a multilateral convention.
+The Subject-To-Tax Rule (STTR), as a treaty-based rule, can only be implemented through bilateral negotiations and amendments to individual treaties or as part of a multilateral convention.

 The OECD provides that members of the IF that apply nominal corporate income tax rates below the STTR minimum rate will implement the STTR into their bilateral treaties with developing country members of the IF when requested to do so.